 OMEE Business Resource Library

-The Illinois Office of Minority Economic Empowerment (OMEE) has created a set of resources to help entrepreneurs as they navigate the process of business ownership.
-This page will be populated with video content, helpful documents and links to information that will assist business owners as they build a successful company in Illinois.
+The Illinois Office of Minority Economic Empowerment (OMEE) has created a set of resources to help entrepreneurs navigate the business ownership process.
+This page will be populated with video content, helpful documents, and links to information that will assist business owners as they build a successful company in Illinois.

 Illinois Statewide Black Business Survey